How To Minimize Water Damage To Wood Floor March 29, 2019 – Posted in: Blog

 Removing surface water on water damage wood floors is the first step to saving your floors from the junkyard.
 The foremost thing you should do, however, is to identify the source of water that is damaging your floors.
 Check for burst or leaking pipes and holes on your ceilings and roof.
 You should repair damaged areas in your house to prevent water damage in the future.

 When your home has been exposed to water damage your water damaged hardwood floors will have unsightly dark stains.
 You can restore your floors to looking like new but it will require some elbow grease.
 You can remove the stains on your floor through the least invasive methods to the more extreme treatments.
 Stains on wooden floors are a result of water seeping below the polyurethane finish to the wood material.

 The first thing you can do for stain removal is to wipe away surface dirt and grime with a damp cloth.
 After you have cleaned the floor thoroughly apply a steel brush to lightly rub the stained and surrounding areas.
-The feathering technique will help in future staining and refinishing touches.
+The feathering technique will in future staining and refinishing touches.
 Apply bleach on heavily stained areas from water damage to lighten the stain.

 Scrub the Floor

 Scrubbing the floor is important after water damage to remove mud, silt, and organic material.
 These substances are pollutants which aid in the formation of mold growth.
 Mold is unsightly and can cause allergic reactions.
 The presence of mold will further exacerbate your problems after suffering water damage on your home.
 Water on a wood floor with its increased moisture can play host to different species of mold.
 Disinfect your home once and for all by mixing a mild detergent and a compatible disinfectant with clean water in a bucket.
 Scrub the entire floor thoroughly including baseboards and other woodwork such as stairs and posts with a stiff brush.
 Avoid pouring more water on the floor because the floor is already saturated.